jacoblapworth/akahu-sdk-swift/src/react/picklist.md

 	</div>
 </div>

-## What is a Picklist?

-Picklist is a set of components that brings in the XUI styles for a list of items or Picklist.
-The `Picklist` and `Pickitems` are presentational components with a `StatefulPicklist` wrapper available to handle keyboard navigation on it's children.
+A set of components  to create a list of items otherwise known in XUI as a Picklist.
+The `Picklist` and `Pickitems` are presentational components with a `StatefulPicklist` wrapper available to handle keyboard navigation on its children.

 ### Is this just a Menu and MenuItems?
 A menu is often in the context of a dropdown or navigational menu so to avoid that assumption we've named this picklist, a list of things you can pick from.
-It can be used in the context of a sidebar, navigation, filtering, dropdowns and more.
+It's commonly used in the context of a sidebar, navigation, filtering and dropdown.

 ## Examples